 |

 Brazil is Iocated in South America and spans across approximateIy 3,286,000 square miIes.
+Threatened species known from Brazil include the Black-faced Lion Tamarin, Brazilian Arboreal Mouse, Capuchin, Golden-rumped Lion Tamarin, and Brazilian Spiny Shiny Rat.
 The population of Brazil is about 188 million.
-Threatened species known from Brazil include the Black-faced Lion Tamarin, Brazilian Arboreal Mouse, Capuchin, Golden-rumped Lion Tamarin, and Brazilian Spiny Shiny Rat.
+Most peopIe in Brazil speak Portuguese.

 |